fitbenchmarking/fitbenchmarking/docs/source/contributors/structure.rst

 Repository Structure
 ####################

-At the root of the repository there are four directories:
+At the root of the repository there are five directories:

  - build
+ - Docker
  - docs
  - examples
  - fitbenchmarking